hyperaudio/wordpress-hyperaudio/README.md

 # Hyperaudio for Wordpress
 A wordpress plugin to display [Interactive Transcripts](https://en.wikipedia.org/wiki/Interactive_transcripts)

-Interactive Transcripts help make media more accessible, easier to navigate, search, index and share.
+Interactive Transcripts help make audio and video more accessible, easier to navigate, search, index and share.
 Some examples can be found here: [https://lab.hyperaud.io/mozfest2021/interviews/](https://lab.hyperaud.io/mozfest2021/interviews/)

 ## Explainer videos
 1. [How to use the Hyperaudio Wordpress Plugin – Part 1](https://youtu.be/3Qpq8kj4PxM)